 Hot air ballooning in Cappadocia was my first ever balloon flight and honestly, would be a very hard one to beat.
-It’s expensive at 120 euros, but a journey through the skies below Cappadocia’s unique and breathtaking rock formations is simply priceless.
+It’s expensive at 120 euros, but a journey through the skies above Cappadocia’s unique and breathtaking rock formations is simply priceless.
 No wonder hot air ballooning is on top of the things to do in Cappadocia.

 Before the flight

 Because a hot air balloon rises with the sun, we have to wake up early before the hot air balloon operator picks us up at the hotel at 4:30 AM.
 Coming from a 28-hour travel (including lay-overs) from Manila to Cappadocia the day before, then waking up early on our first morning in Cappadocia for the hot air balloon flight, I must say…the struggle is real.

 We booked our flight at Kapadokya Balloons through our hotel.
 From the hotel, we were dropped at their office where we had a free buffet breakfast.
 A van then took us to the take-off site.